 HOW: Reach Higher seeks to help every student navigate the college-going process by: (1) reaching students where they are at and celebrating their success on social media and through flagship events like College Signing Day; (2) raising awareness about helpful college access tools like FAFSA and Up Next and resources; and (3) enhancing student support systems by building the capacity of the school counseling profession.

 Studies show that students who met with a school counselor to discuss financial aid or college were 3X more likely to attend college, and are nearly 7X more likely to apply for financial aid.
 With a national average of just 1 school counselor to every 490 students, Reach Higher made a commitment to elevate the important work of school counselors and further enable them to provide the best support possible to their students.

 In 2015 Reach Higher launched Better Make Room, its student-facing campaign designed to reach students where they’re at through social media, events such as College Signing Day and the Beating the Odds Summit, and UpNext a free college access tool designed to notify students and their advisors on all things college.

-The Reach Higher Initiative joined Civic Nation in 2017 enabling its ability continue its important mission.
-Demonstrating her ongoing commitment to student success, in 2017 Mrs. Obama was named Chair of Reach Higher’s Advisory Board.
+The Reach Higher Initiative is now part of the Common App, enabling its ability to continue its important mission.
+Demonstrating her ongoing commitment to student success, Mrs. Obama serves as the Chair of Reach Higher’s Advisory Board.

 Join the movement to inspire every student across the country to take charge of their future by obtaining a postsecondary degree.